Thoughtrights/site-menu/README.md

 emulator.
 However that's basically making a cloud-based Apple IIe and ... nuts.
 Additionally, the Linux ports are lacking.

-I made drive and computer lights flash.
+I made drive light activation, computer lights flash, and the CRT on/off/flicker.
 But I could add drive action sounds (plural), boot beeps, and syntax error noises.

 ## Conclusions

 Overall this was a fun little project that occupied me for two days.
+Edit: Three for CRT effects.
 One of those days was until after midnight.
 I spent an amazing amount of time doing tiny only-I-would-notice things and very little time doing big things.
 It was a surprising amount of fun to make.

-I do think some CRT Z-index monitor artifacts would be neat.
-Displaying some embeddable website pages would go along with that pretty nicely.
+Displaying some embeddable website pages following a BRUN command would be pretty neat.

 ## Misc